 Car accident attorneys often use accident reconstruction experts, medical physician experts, and vocational experts to testify at trial.

-Expert witnesses in a car accident case are there to help the jury understand what has happened and what is true.
+Expert witnesses in a motor vehicle collision case are there to help the jury understand what has happened and what is true.
 They help to build the client’s case for a good settlement.

 In a car accident trial, expert witness testimony is given whatever weight the jury decides.
 They decide the credibility of the expert witness.

 Call Skaug Law today to learn more about the benefits of expert witnesses in your car accident case.
 Our team has decades of experience dealing with motor vehicle collisions, and we can put this knowledge to work on your side.